 SAP will be reviewed annually beginning at the end of the spring semester if you have applied for summer federal financial aid or have completed the upcoming academic year's Free Application for Federal Student Aid (FAFSA), or are a new admit for a term within the upcoming academic year or are eligible to enroll in future semesters.
 In addition, you must be fully graded (no blank grades) since the fall 1999 term for each of your prior semesters of enrollment at UofL.
 If you become eligible to enroll, are admitted, apply for aid, and/or become fully graded after the first annual SAP process is run for the award year, you will have your SAP eligibility evaluated prior to your federal aid eligibility being determined.
 After a term has ended, any SAP evaluation completed after that date will include that term in the evaluation process.
 For example, if the fall term has ended prior to your SAP being evaluated, the fall term and all prior terms will be included when your SAP is calculated.
 If you exceed your maximum time frame established as of the end of the summer or fall term, your SAP will be re-evaluated at the end of the respective term.
 In order to be eligible for federal financial aid and state need-based grant aid, you are required to meet certain SAP standards, regardless of whether financial aid was received in prior semesters.
 If it is determined you do not meet SAP standards, you will be ineligible for any federal financial aid and state need-based aid programs.
 Any federal financial aid offered for the summer term prior to the annual SAP evaluation will be canceled if it is determined you do not meet SAP standards.

-If it is determined you are not meeting SAP standards, you will be notified electronically.
-The notification will include an explanation of the SAP standards evaluated and the specific standards you do not meet.
+If it is determined you are not meeting SAP standards and are a current or prospective student, you will be notified electronically.

 If you lose eligibility for federal aid and state need-based programs due to not meeting SAP requirements you may: